enso-nft/contract/readme.md

 ```

 Fill in the blanks and be careful not to leak them.
 The `.env` file is present in `.gitignore`.
-If you are uncomfortable in having these values in the repository you may also provide via
+If you are uncomfortable in having these values in the repository you may also provide them via
 environment variables.

 Check the `hardhat.config.ts` file that your desired networks are defined.
 For Enso these are Fantom